So you wanna teach English in South Korea? Smart.

 Plus when you leave, you’ll get a bonus of about $5,000 (severance pay, flight allowance, and pension refund).
 You really can’t beat it if you want to make money.

 Should I teach English in Korea?

 That depends.
 Are you adventurous?
 Do you like kids?
-Are you willing to go with the flow and not get easily annoyed at cultural differences?
+Are you willing to go with the flow and not get flustered by cultural differences?
 If you answered yes to all of those questions, then you’d probably like it.

 The pay is excellent for the amount of work you have to do.
 The kids are incredibly cute and eager to please, at least in elementary school.
 It is very safe.
 The vacation opportunities are awesome.
 I was able to travel to the Philippines, Mongolia, and Japan — while getting paid!

 What are the cons of teaching English in Korea?

 South Korea is VERY different from the United States, and it’s easy to get homesick.
 Different food, different language, different movies, different life!

 If you don’t speak Korean, everything in Korea will be a process.
 You want to find out some information?
 You can’t just do a Google search and go find it.
 You have to ask your co-teacher to call for you, then get lost on the bus, then try to explain to the actual store what you want/need.
 It’s important to understand that you’re going to lose some of your independence and freedom due to the language barrier.

 The culture is also extremely different, which can be challenging.
 You have to be prepared for things to change at the last minute and a lot of stuff gets lost in translation.
 It can be incredibly frustrating.
 There were days when I really just wanted to go home, but most of the time, I was glad to have such a good job.